Mathématique: Chapter 4

 Young shrugged.
 “It’s probably a good idea.”

-“Give it to me,” Rush snapped at Telford.
-He didn’t extend his hand.
+“Give it to me.”
+Rush eyed Telford, but didn’t extend his hand.

-Young would say this for him: he was quick on the uptake, when he wanted to be.
+Young would say this for the guy: he was quick on the uptake when he wanted to be.
 Maybe there’s hope for you yet, hotshot.

-Telford offered the device, and Rush snapped it out of his grip and turned it over in his fingers, scrutinizing it carefully before unbuttoning the sleeve of his shirt and pressing the device against his forearm.
+Telford offered the device.
+Rush snapped it out of his grip and turned it over in his fingers, scrutinizing it before unbuttoning the sleeve of his shirt and pressing its tip to his forearm.
 He discharged it with a pneumatic hiss.

 “Thank you,” Telford said, a sarcastic bite to the words.